 Facts 2: The Materials

 The Great Wall was mostly constructed from rammed earth, stones, and wood.
-In the time of Ming Dynasty, bricks were beginning to use in many parts of the wall, as were materials such as stone, lime, and tiles.
+In the time of the Ming Dynasty, bricks were beginning to use in many parts of the wall, as were materials such as stone, lime, and tiles.

 Facts 3: Measurement

-According to a famous elaborative archaeological survey, the Ming walls measures exactly 8,850 km.
+According to a famous elaborative archaeological survey, the Ming walls measure exactly 8,850 km.
 This consists of 6,259 km sections of real wall, 359 km of trenches and 2,232 km of some defensive barriers example hills and rivers.
 Moreover, various archaeological surveys noticed that the full wall along with all of its branches measures to be 21,196 km.